-Composed for Sleeping Giant’s evening length collaboration with eighth blackbird, Hand Eye, my piece Conduit takes its cue from an interactive sculpture by digital artists Zigelbaum and Coelho.
-In their ’640 by 480′ the human body merges with computational process, facilitating simple copy/paste operations between sculptural elements.
+Composed for Hand Eye, Sleeping Giant’s evening length collaboration with eighth blackbird, Conduit takes its cue from an interactive sculpture by digital artists Zigelbaum and Coelho.
+In their 640 by 480 the human body merges with computational process, facilitating simple copy/paste operations between sculptural elements.
 Set in three movements— Touch, Pulse, Send—Conduit evokes this man/machine synthesis.
-The first movement Touch obsessively focuses on the touch gesture.
-Whether it be a phone, tablet, or interactive sculpture, touch is at the core of human computer interaction.
-Over the course of the movement, bright waves of color explode from repeated touch actions as the ensemble compulsively activates their collective sound.
-Pulse, the second movement, explores the transfer of information from man to machine.
-The music represents a suspension of the nearly instantaneous moment when data moves from finger tip to screen.
-Waves of repeated notes cascade through the ensemble at varying tempi, as a long melodic line emerges in the flute and cello, moving slowly through the ensemble’s pulsing sound.
-Finally, the third movement, Send, completes the data transfer.
-Action follows as the music energizes and accelerates, moving briskly to a noisy conclusion.
+As bright waves of color explode from repeated sonic bursts, Touch compulsively repeats the gesture so fundamental to how we interact with our devices.
+In Pulse long lines in the flute and cello move through a cloud of asynchronous repeated notes, evoking that instantaneous moment when data passes from finger to screen.
+Finally, Send completes the transfer.
+Action follows as the music energizes and accelerates, moving briskly to a wild conclusion.

 Check out this video of ’640 by 480′ to see Zigelbaum and Coelho’s sculpture in action.